CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 8. 11 characters
 9. 12 characters

+!!! info ""
-?>  If a supervisor password is set, you cannot change the minimum length until you log in as a supervisor.
+     If a supervisor password is set, you cannot change the minimum length until you log in as a supervisor.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|